 Of course, why not download the Wittr app (from the excellent Chris Mangay) on your mobile phone thing?
 From there, you can see where your fellow Wittertainees are located on this largely green and blue Earth!
-It’s free!
-It’s not endorsed by the BBC!
-It might even get a much touted chat feature sooner or later!
+It’s free, it’s not endorsed by the BBC, and it might even get a much touted chat feature sooner or later.
 Whoo!